EastEnders: 2010s

-From 4 February 2010, CGI was used in the show for the first time, with the addition of computer-generated trains.EastEnders celebrated its 25th anniversary on 19 February 2010.
-Santer came up with several plans to mark the occasion, including the show's first episode to be broadcast live, the second wedding between Ricky Butcher and Bianca Jackson and the return of Bianca's relatives, mother Carol Jackson, and siblings Robbie Jackson, Sonia Fowler and Billie Jackson.
+From 4 February 2010, CGI was used in the show for the first time, with the addition of computer-generated trains.

+EastEnders celebrated its 25th anniversary on 19 February 2010.
+Santer came up with several plans to mark the occasion, including the show's first episode to be broadcast live, the second wedding between Ricky Butcher (Sid Owen) and Bianca Jackson (Patsy Palmer) and the return of Bianca's relatives, mother Carol Jackson (Lindsey Coulson), and siblings Robbie Jackson (Dean Gaffney), Sonia Fowler (Natalie Cassidy) and Billie Jackson (Devon Anderson).
 He told entertainment website Digital Spy, "It's really important that the feel of the week is active and exciting and not too reflective.
 There'll be those moments for some of our longer-serving characters that briefly reflect on themselves and how they've changed.
 The characters don't know that it's the 25th anniversary of anything, so it'd be absurd to contrive too many situations in which they're reflective on the past.
 The main engine of that week is great stories that'll get people talking."
 The live episode featured the death of Bradley Branning (Charlie Clements) at the conclusion of the "Who Killed Archie?" storyline, which saw Bradley's wife Stacey Slater (Lacey Turner) reveal that she was the murderer.
 Viewing figures peaked at 16.6 million, which was the highest viewed episode in seven years.
 Other events to mark the anniversary were a spin-off DVD, EastEnders: Last Tango in Walford, and an Internet spin-off, EastEnders: E20.

 Santer officially left EastEnders in March 2010, and was replaced by Bryan Kirkwood.
 Kirkwood's first signing was the reintroduction of characters Alfie Moon (Shane Richie) and Kat Moon (Jessie Wallace), and his first new character was Vanessa Gold, played by Zöe Lucker.
 In April and May 2010, Kirkwood axed eight characters from the show, Barbara Windsor left her role of Peggy Mitchell, which left a hole in the show, which Kirkwood decided to fill by bringing back Kat and Alfie, which he said would "herald the new era of EastEnders."
 EastEnders started broadcasting in high definition on 25 December 2010.
 Old sets had to be rebuilt, so The Queen Victoria set was burnt down in a storyline (and in reality) to facilitate this.